devsubid/devsubid/README.md

     "open for freelance work",
   ],
   challenge:
-    "I am doing the #100DaysOfCode challenge focused on next.js and typescript",
+    "I am doing the #100DaysOfCode challenge focused on Next.js and TypeScript",
-  funFact: "I don't have a girlfriend😁",
+  funFact: "I don't have a girlfriend 😁",
 };
 ```